-I use long- and short-read sequencing data to understand the evolutionary impacts of repetitive and structurally complex genomic regions, including structural variants.
+I use long- and short-read sequencing data to understand the evolutionary impacts of structural variants and the diversity of gene expression and splicing.

 The cells in our bodies accumulate somatic mutations throughout our lives.
 Some mutations cause overproliferation and can eventually lead to cancer.
 I developed a model of these evolutionary dynamics in the blood, built with the software SLiM, that incorporates telomere shortening as a cell death mechanism.